Testing Graphs against an Unknown Distribution: The Main Proof

 \paragraph{The main difficulty:} Suppose ${\cal P }$ is an extendable hereditary graph property.
 We are given a graph $G$ and a distribution ${\cal D}$ so that $G$ is $\varepsilon$-far from ${\cal P}$ with respect to ${\cal D}$.
 Our goal is to show that a sample of $O(1)$ vertices\footnote{Throughout this subsection, $\Omega(1)$ and $O(1)$ mean positive quantities that depend only on $\varepsilon$ and not on $n$ or ${\cal D}$.} from $G$ finds with high probability (whp) an induced subgraph $F$ of $G$ which does not satisfy ${\cal P}$.
 There are two ways one can try to tackle this problem.
 First, one can take a blowup $G'$ of $G$, in which a vertex is replaced by a cluster of vertices whose size is proportional to the vertex's weight under ${\cal D}$, and thus (try to) ``reduce'' the problem to the non-weighted case.
 While this approach can allow one to handle some properties\footnote{Indeed, this is the approach used in \cite{Goldreich_VDF}.}, it seems that the main bottleneck is that a copy of $F$ in $G'$ does not correspond necessarily to a copy of $F$ in $G$, since $F$ might contain several of the vertices that replaced a vertex of $G$.
 Moreover, if this vertex $v$ has weight $\Omega(1)$ then even a sample of size $O(1)$ will very likely contain several of the vertices of $G'$ that replaced $v$.

 A second approach would be to just reprove the result of \cite{AS_hereditary}, while replacing the regularity lemmas used there with regularity lemmas for vertex-weighted graphs.
-While such lemmas are indeed not hard to prove (see e.g. Lemmas \ref{lem:counting} and \ref{lem:reg}-\ref{lem:representatives}), the main problem is again vertices of high weight.
+While such lemmas are indeed not hard to prove (see e.g. Lemmas \ref{lem:counting}-\ref{lem:representatives}), the main problem is again vertices of high weight.
 Now the issue is that clusters of the regular partition might contain only a single vertex of high weight, a situation in which one would not be able to embed graphs $F$ that need to use more than one vertex from the same cluster.

 \paragraph{The key new idea:} The main idea is then to prove a lemma that allows one to partition $G$ into three sets $X,Y,Z$ with the following properties: $(i)$ $Z$ will have total weight at most $\varepsilon/2$, $(ii)$ all vertices in $X$ will have weight at least $\Omega(1)$, $(iii)$ $Y$ will have a highly regular Szemer\'edi partition, that is, there will be a partition of the vertices of $Y$ into sets $P_1,\ldots,P_r$ so that the bipartite graphs between all pairs $(P_i,P_j)$ are pseudo-random (or regular in the sense of the regularity lemma), $(iv)$ each of the clusters $P_i$ will have ``enough'' vertices, and $(v)$ for each $x \in X$ and set $P_i$, either $x$ will be connected to all vertices of $P_i$ or to none of them.
-Let us now see how a partition with the above five properties can allow one to test $\mathcal{P}$.
+We will now see how a partition with properties $(i)$--$(v)$ can allow one to test $\mathcal{P}$.
+Let us note that the actual structure we will use is much more complicated than is described in the above five properties (cf. Lemma \ref{lem:reg_main}), and that in the present discussion we intentionally oversimplify some technical aspects in order to highlight our main new idea.
+For example, we will not actually be able to guarantee that all pairs $(P_i,P_j)$ are pseudo-random (or that the measure of pseudo-randomness of these pairs is sufficient for our purposes); instead, as is common in this type of proofs, we will have ``representative sets" $Q_i \subseteq P_i$ such that all pairs $(Q_i,Q_j)$ are pseudo-random and most have roughly the same density as $(P_i,P_j)$.